VirtusLab/git-machete/CONTRIBUTING.md

 1. Verify that all checks have passed.

-1. Merge develop into master and push to remote repository using console:
+1. Merge develop into master and push to remote repository using console (**not** using GitHub Merge Button):

          git checkout develop
          git pull origin develop